 Teaching and learning is monitored through the observations of activities and lessons.
 Teaching staff are supported by a planned programme of continuing professional development, which includes in-school and external training and bespoke support from a team of assistant head teachers.

 Pupil progress is monitored regularly through half termly assessments and, shortly after, the progress of individuals is discussed at pupil progress meetings.
 This early identification of pupils not making satisfactory progress enables next steps to be considered and pupils will receive targeted catch up provision.
 If by the next half-termly progress meeting the pupil has not made sufficient progress, the Special Educational Needs and Disabilities Coordinator (SENDCo) will arrange a meeting with parents/carers and the class teacher to share concerns and obtain further background information.
 During this meeting, actions are decided and, with the permission of parents/carers, referrals to outside agencies may be made.
 These outside agencies work closely with the school and parents/carers to provide strategies to support the learning of the pupil.

-In some cases a Personal Learning Plan will be written by the SENDCo in the presence of the parents/carers, class teacher and pupil, providing focused learning targets and details of support and resources required.
+In some cases a Support Plan will be written by the SENDCo in the presence of the parents/carers, class teacher and pupil, providing focused learning targets and details of support and resources required.
 A copy of this is provided for parents/carers to support their child’s learning at home.
 These plans are reviewed each term and parents/carers are invited to discuss their child’s progress and achievements.

 Parents/carers may raise concerns about their child through discussions with the class teacher, Family Support Worker and/or the SENDCo.